 Coach Sommer trains athletes for the U.S. Olympic gymnastic team and years back began sharing his knowledge with adults.
-He noticed that compared to gymnasts, even the best athletes had serious deficits in their mobility, defined as the ability to express strength through range of motion.
+He noticed that compared to gymnasts, even the best adult athletes in other sports have serious deficits in their mobility.
 As Coach Sommer says, it’s not enough to be strong or to be flexible.
 You need to be both.

 This is also a phenomenal program for people who are new to working out, as it mainly focuses on mobility in the beginning and progresses slowly into more advanced strength training.

 Gymnastic Bodies can, quite simply, make you into both the fittest version of yourself ever and the most mobile and healthy.
-It costs $30 a month, far less than any gym membership, and for the most part doesn’t require much gear at the beginner levels.
+It costs $30 a month, so it’s about 3 times more expensive than mobilityWOD.
+However, it is still well affordable and also works on your strength.

-As you get more advanced, you should invest in the appropriate equipment to continue training, but the majority of the workouts will always be doable simply by using your body.
+As you get more advanced, you should invest in the appropriate equipment to continue training, but the majority of the workouts will be doable using body weight.

 Go to a Rolfer or Myofascial Release Therapist